-How to create a Skyscraper Map with Azure Maps in Power BI (Bar Chart Map)
+How to Create a Skyscraper Map in Power BI using Azure Maps: a Guide to Bar Chart Mapping

 Skyscraper Map in Power BI, aka. bar chart map, or bar chart on a map